SAMMISolutions/docs/doc_posts/_commands-variable/set-button-instance-variable.md

   - commands/300
 ---

-Functions similarly to the "Set Button Variable" command, but with the added capability of setting a variable within a non-persistent button.\
+Functions similarly to the "Set Button Variable" command, but with the added capability of setting a variable within a non-persistent button, and also directly setting it to an object/array.\
-To use this command, you must provide the instance ID, which is now automatically included in any Extension Commands as part of the payload (`Data.instanceId`).\
+To use this command, you must provide the instance ID, which is automatically included in an Extension Command as part of the payload (`Data.instanceId`).\
 Button instances are ephemeral and are destroyed once the button's execution is complete.
 To successfully set a variable within a non-persistent button, the button must still be active at the time the command is executed.
 If the button has already completed its execution, the instance will be destroyed, and setting the variable will no longer be possible.

-{% include alert.html text="Variable names can contain numbers, letters and _, but cannot start with a number itself." type="warning" %}
+{% include alert.html text="Available in Developer Mode." type="info" %}

 | Box Name | Type | Description |
 |-------|--------|--------